rhtshwprk/find-plasma-discord/README.md

 **Find Plasma Bot** is a discord bot designed to assist the community to help each other in today's COVID-19 crysis.
 Compatible donors can share their info and thus help out patients who are in need of blood plasma for recovering from the virus.
 Recipients can add requests and automatically get the information of compatible donors from the server, right into their DM.

+## Tools Used

+- _Python_ - Used the [discord.py API Wrapper](https://discordpy.readthedocs.io/en/latest/) for developing the bot and _Pandas_ for data management.
+- _HTML, CSS, Bootstrap_ - For making the landing page

 ## Screenshots
 ### ```plasma h``` (help command)
 ![help command](ss1.PNG)